-- > Keeping the complaints policy up-to-date and ensuring it meets statutory requirements - Ensuring schools follow the complaints policy and process, seeking to resolve complaints swiftly and fairly - Ensuring schools respond to recommendations to improve practice
+- > Keeping the complaints policy up-to-date and ensuring it meets statutory requirements - Ensuring schools and the Trust follows the complaints policy and process, seeking to resolve complaints swiftly and fairly - > Ensuring schools and the Trust respond to recommendations to improve practice

-At (school name) we seek to work with parents positively to meet the pastoral and learning needs of our pupils to the highest possible standard.
+At Plymouth CAST we seek to work with parents positively to meet the pastoral and learning needs of our pupils to the highest possible standard.

-We believe that respectful and supportive relationships between parents and the school, provide the best foundation for pupils' needs to be met well and for pupils to be successful.
+We believe that respectful and supportive relationships between parents and the school, and between all stakeholders and the Trust provide the best foundation for pupils' needs to be met well and for pupils to be successful.